E.P.P. 002

 manufacturer, and in proper working order.

-B. Beyond what is necessary for routine field striping, cleaning and maintenance,
+B. Beyond what is necessary to field strip a firearm for cleaning and maintenance,

 only the armorer, or a civilian gunsmith approved by the armorer, may